dinaabuzeena/Reading-Notes-Repo-201/class-02.md

 It is possible to specify more than one audio file using the <source> element between the opening <audio> and closing </audio> tags (instead of the src attribute on the opening <audio> tag).

+# Summary
+FLASH, VIDEO & AUDIO

+-[x]  Flash allows you to add animations, video and audio to the web.
+-[x]  Flash is not supported on iPhone or iPad.

+-[x]  HTML5 introduces new <video> and <audio> elements for adding video and audio to web pages, but these are only supported in the latest browsers.

+-[x]  Browsers that support the HTML5 elements do not all support the same video and audio formats, so you need to supply your files in different formats to ensure
+    that everyone can see/hear them